Neighborhood overview

 Mountain First Avenue reports lower per-capita rates than Tucson citywide.

-• · violent / persons reports down 1 week-over-week (0 this week, 1 the week before).
+- · violent / persons reports up 1 week-over-week (1 this week, 0 the week before).

-• · society / public-order reports up 6 week-over-week (6 this week, 0 the week before).
+- · society / public-order reports down 2 week-over-week (1 this week, 3 the week before).

-• · Most reports in Mountain First Avenue occur during morning (6am-12pm) — 38% of the past 30 days landed in that window.
+- · Most reports in Mountain First Avenue occur during evening (6pm-12am) — 50% of the past 30 days landed in that window.

 Explore Mountain First Avenue in the live app

 How to read this: CommunitySafe summarizes publicly published police reports.
 Scores reflect historical reporting only — not predictions of future risk, and not a substitute for professional safety advice.
-Should not be used as the sole basis for housing, lending, insurance, or hiring decisions.
+These scores should not be used as the sole basis for housing, lending, insurance, or hiring decisions.
 See /methodology for the full calculation.